junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 > S08E21 real timeline (2013.5.1)
 >
 > Dean/Sam find Metatron, ask for his help.
 Metatron doesn't care about trials or Heaven/Hell, refuses to help.
 Instead, he's been reading all spn books by Chuck "Carver Edlund" and intrigued by destiel subplot.
 He tricks Dean into saying "I swear on Castiel's name" ("Do you still believe in love? then swear on the person you love the most to prove you still know what love is" Dean's threatened because he's desperate to save Sam. want to swear on Sam but Metatron points out he's lying to himself because that's responsibility, so Dean has to say "I swear on Castiel's name"), curses Dean's lips just to see a good story, and threatens Dean if he doesn't kiss Cas, Sam dies; if he does, Cas loses his grace/power and becomes human; and the curse can't be reversed or interfered by angel power, if Dean tries, Dean dies.

-"Why are you even taking these weird anthropology classes in *Stanford*?
-Dude, I mean, it's Stanford!
-They gotta have more interesting classes, like -- game theory or something, I heard that's just a nice name for gambling."
-Dean walks into the only hotel in the Colorado town in the middle of mountains, still bickering with his younger brother.
-His voice echoes in the empty, dusty lobby.
+>
+> Meanwhile, Crowley tortures and kills Kevin (because not saved by Metatron)

+"Maybe Kevin is still alive!
+I'm just saying, maybe that automatic email is a server error or something.
+Or he forgot the password, or he's in some place without internet, or he slept over the time when he needs to reset the timer.
+Maybe he ran away and Crowley didn't find him!
+I'm just saying, we don't actually know he's dead!
+We should still be out there looking for him!
+Instead of here, in the middle of god-knows-where!
+What's the chance we can actually find an angel in the middle of Colorado?"
+Dean walks into the only hotel for miles in the middle of mountains among the Indian reservation lands, still bickering with his younger brother.
+His voice echoes in the empty, dusty hotel lobby.

+"Even if he's still alive, he's out there, alone, and Crowley and all the demons are looking for him!
+What's the odds we can run into him earlier than the demons?
+Dean, believe it or not, Metatron is our best shot here.
+If he's really here, and if we can find out the third trial and get it done, close all the Hall gates before Crowley can do anything, then *that*, that's how maybe we can still save Kevin."
+Sam reasons.

+"Does this look like the kind of place an angel would like to stay?"
+Dean reaches the front desk first, pressing the bell hard.
+It rings a rusty sound, dust flying out from under the bell.

-"Anthropology *is* an interesting class, and they have the best professor in the whole country!
-And admit it, this is our only shot figuring out the third trial without Kevin.
-But -- " Sam counters, but whatever he planned to say next, it's disrupted by the sharp ringing sound screaming at his ear.
-The moment he past the heavy wooden door and step into the hotel lobby, his hands shoot up to hold his head, trying vainly to make the sudden migraine to ease.
+"You never know -- " Sam counters, following him into the place.
+But whatever he planned to say next, it's disrupted by the sharp ringing sound screaming at his ear.
+The moment he past the heavy wooden door and step into the hotel lobby, his hands shoot up to hold his head, trying desperately to make the sudden migraine to ease.
+But the effort is in vain.
 The sound is splitting his head in two.

 "Did you hear that?" he squeezes his eyes and raises his voice, unsure if his voice can override that loud ringing tone in their surrounding.